Development of the New Testament canon: Comparison between earliest biblical lists

+Comparison between earliest extant codexes

+Not all codexes were intended to contain complete New Testaments.

 Early Christianity (c.
 30–325)

 Clement of Rome

 By the end of the 1st century, some letters of Paul were known to Clement of Rome (fl.
 96), together with some form of the "words of Jesus"; but while Clement valued these highly, he did not refer to them as "Scripture" ("graphe"), a term he reserved for the Septuagint.
 Metzger 1987 draws the following conclusion about Clement:

 Marcion of Sinope

 Marcion of Sinope, a bishop of Asia Minor who went to Rome and was later excommunicated for his views, may have been the first of record to propose a definitive, exclusive, unique list of Christian scriptures, compiled sometime between 130 and 140 AD.
 Whether his canon was preceded by that of the Church is debated.
 Though Ignatius did address Christian scripture, before Marcion, against the perceived heresies of the Judaizers and Docetists, he did not define a list of scriptures.
 In his book Origin of the New Testament Adolf von Harnack argued that Marcion viewed the church at this time as largely an Old Testament church (one that "follows the Testament of the Creator-God") without a firmly established New Testament canon, and that the church gradually formulated its New Testament canon in response to the challenge posed by Marcion.

 Marcion rejected the theology of the Old Testament entirely and regarded the God depicted there as an inferior being.
 In the Antithesis, he claimed the theology of the Old Testament was incompatible with the teaching of Jesus regarding God and morality.

 Marcion created a definite group of books that he regarded as fully authoritative, displacing all others.
 This comprised ten of the Pauline epistles (without the Pastorals) and a gospel similar to that of Luke.
 It is uncertain whether he edited these books, purging them of what did not accord with his views, or whether his versions represented a separate textual tradition.

 Marcion's gospel, called simply the Gospel of the Lord, differed from the Gospel of Luke by lacking any passages that connected Jesus with the Old Testament.
 He believed that the god of Israel, who gave the Torah to the Israelites, was an entirely different god from the Supreme God who sent Jesus and inspired the New Testament.
 Marcion termed his collection of Pauline epistles the Apostolikon.
 These also differed from the versions accepted by later Christian Orthodoxy.

 Marcion's list and theology were rejected as heretical by the early church; however, he forced other Christians to consider which texts were canonical and why.
 He spread his beliefs widely; they became known as Marcionism.
 In the introduction to his book Early Christian Writings, Henry Wace stated: